Frequently Asked Questions

 How do I find gender-free restrooms on campus?

-Go to the Campus Map and select "Gender Free Restrooms" under the Map Features drop down.
+Go to the Campus Map and select "Gender Free Restrooms" under the Map Features>Accessibility drop down.

 I have a question but it's not listed here.
 Where can I get answers?